1. How does COVID cause hair loss?

 As covid hair loss is only temporary, the best treatment is to simply wait.

-Although there are a few simple tips you should keep in mind in order to shield your hair from unnecessary damage:
+Although there are a few home remedies for hair loss after covid that you should keep in mind in order to shield your hair from unnecessary damage:

 1. You should avoid using devices that expose your hair to excess heat, such as hair straighteners or curling irons.